A SHORT GREEK WALK

 Sundays the Greeks venture out for a volta, in other words, they will go for walk.
 The walk is to be taken in a leisurely pace, often in more or less urban environments, and during the walk it is considered preferable to stop at a cafe for a little refreshment.
 Here we’ll give you suggestions to three such voltas, close by and in the Old Town, and they can be implemented whether it is Sunday or not, of course.

 Stroll on a nice path (photo top + left) around the headland almost circling the hillside below Akronafplia, the castle located above the old town.
 You can start your walk down by the harbor (Akti Miaouli street), and walk along the waterfront promenade towards Bourtzi.
 There are many cafes along the way, and it is permitted to stop at one of them, even though the trip until now only lasted a few minutes.
 If not, simply follow the paved road along the sea, past the breakwater and then westwards.
 Soon the castle rises above you and the sea shimmers just below you.
+NB!
+Now and agian boulders crash down the path and it's closed off.
+As a rule, holes are made in the barrier, and people go there anyway.

 If you’re in the mood, walk up the stair to the small church of Panagitsa and the secret school (see below), or continue your walk around the headland.
 Soon you’ll see Arvanitia beach, and finally arrive at the large parking lot above the beach.